 When using Mexican chiles, the dried versions have different names from the fresh versions.
 The guajillo chiles are mirasol, the ancho chiles are poblano and the chipotle are jalapeño.

 You can get creative with your chiles to come up with your own combination or to use the dried chiles you have on hand.
-Try using this Chile Heat Index from Marx Foods to review the chile heat levels.

 It’s very easy to make the sauce.
 I think the most time-consuming part is removing the seeds from the chiles.
 After you’ve removed and discarded the seeds, you should wash your chiles.